Refinish a Wood Table Without Sanding: A Beginner Method That Actually Works

 This post may contain affiliate links, which won’t change your price but will share some commission.

-Restore-A-Finish: The Best One-Step Refinisher for Wood Tables
+Restor-A-Finish: The Best One-Step Refinisher for Wood Tables

-How To Refinish a Wood Table
+How to Refinish a Wood Table (Beginner-Friendly and No Sanding)

 Refinishing a wood table doesn’t have to be complicated, messy, or time-consuming.
-With just a few supplies and my favorite go-to products from Howard, you can transform a tired table in under an hour—no sanding required.
+With just a few supplies and my favorite go-to products from Howard, you can transform a tired table in under an hour, no sanding required.
 Here’s exactly how I refinished my vintage wooden wallpaper table using this easy, beginner-friendly process.

-Step 2: Gather Your Furniture Refinishing Supplies
+Step 2: Gather Your Supplies to Refinish a Wood Table

-Supplies needed to refinish a wood table table.
+Supplies needed to refinish a wood table

 Before You Start Checklist:

-• Howard Restore-A-Finish (color of choice)
+• Howard Restor-A-Finish (color of choice)

 • Howard Feed-N-Wax